 Me, I lost body parts.
 It could be anything that's dear to us.
 Grief came definitely in different stages with Mike and me.
 We cried many times together grieving our loss: our loss of life, our loss of what ifs, or what could be our future.
 We returned to the cabin for the first time the next year and it was bittersweet.
 We both cried for about five minutes, 10 minutes.
 I really never said why me, but why not me?
 I had been truly blessed.
 We both had for 60 years.

-I think of those in Afghanistan right now who are suffering for their faith.
 So who am I to complain?
 I mean, I live a blessed life in California, even without my hands and feet.
 But I do miss my hands and feet and I grieved them.
 And they were truly miracles.
 I miss my hands more.
 Walking on prosthetic legs are like stilts, and it gets easier with time.
 And now, I have ankles that pronate.